mattdeluco/problemtwo/README.md

 Since a comprehensive set of product descriptions were not given for tax-free products (books, food, medical) I wanted to create something configurable.
 Categories are named, have a list of descriptions (from a file for example), and a function to be applied to any item with a matching description.

 When printing a receipt calculated values for each category are aggregated from the line items and printed out as a single line ("Sales Taxes" for example.)
-Different categories may share the same name so that they are aggregated on the same line - in problemtwo.py, both Basic Sales Tax and Import Duties are named "Sales Taxes" such that their summarized on the same line.
+Different categories may share the same name so that they are aggregated on the same line - in problemtwo.py, both Basic Sales Tax and Import Duties are named "Sales Taxes" such that they're summarized on the same line.

 Categories aside from taxes may also be created, such as "Student Discount".
 See [problemtwo.py:61](https://github.com/mattdeluco/problemtwo/blob/master/problemtwo.py#L61) for example.